-I wrote about design sprints in the past and many design sprints have been completed at MOBGEN since then, but how can we show someone who hasn’t attended our design sprints, what we do, and how our services create value?
+I wrote an article on design sprints in the past and many design sprints have been completed at MOBGEN since then, but how can we show someone who hasn’t attended our design sprints, what we do, and how our services create value?

 One way of showing our expertise is by writing about it on our blog and creating posts on social media.

 However, these methods don’t seem enough to create a truly engaging way to demonstrate the company’s collective knowledge on design sprints and service design.

 I gave myself the challenge of trying to find a more effective way to show expertise and leadership in these subjects.
 After some consideration and playing with some options of what to do as a next step; I decided that my challenge would be to design and build a simple application which guides a user through a design sprint, with tools and resources to help.
 This would be a far more interactive way to show our expertise and would be a great tool to attract new opportunities.

 - It can be a sales tool to expose MOBGEN’s knowledge to potential clients

 - It can be an internal training tool which collects all of MOBGEN’s resources to help MOBGEN employees run design sprints

 - By having user profiles, the application can show expertise in different fields that are needed for a design sprint, for example, facilitator or designer.
 This can help MOBGEN sell a design sprint team.